SHANMUGHA-PRIYAN-SK/PhaseUp.AI/README.md

 - **Learning Assistant**: Access a library of optimization techniques and best practices for Phaser.js development
 - **Code Pattern Detection**: Automatically identify common issues and anti-patterns in your code

+## How It Works

+PhaseUp.AI uses machine learning algorithms to analyze your Phaser.js code, comparing it against thousands of optimized game projects.
+The tool identifies inefficient patterns, resource usage issues, and opportunities for improvement, then generates specific, actionable recommendations to enhance your game's performance and code quality.

 ## Getting Started

+Simply load your Phaser.js project files into the PhaseUp.AI interface, and the tool will automatically begin analyzing your code.
+Review the suggestions, apply the recommended changes, and watch your game performance improve!

 ### Prerequisites